nikijaz/agh-bot/README.md

     cd agh-bot/
     ```

-2. Create `.env` file with your secrets.
-You can use `.env.example` as a template.
+2. Create `.env` file with your configuration.
+You can use `.env.example` as a
-3. Modify `config.toml` with your bot configuration.
+   template.
-4. Create `anecdotes.txt` file with anecdotes, each separated by "`***`".
+3. Create `anecdotes.txt` file with anecdotes, each separated by "`***`".

-5. Install dependencies:
+4. Run compose in development mode:

     ```shell
-    uv sync
+    docker compose -f docker-compose.dev.yml up
     ```

-6. Make changes to the code.
+5. Make changes to the codebase.
+The bot will automatically reload.

-7. Verify your changes by running the bot:

-    ```shell
-    uv run main.py
-    ```

-8. Check for any typing, linting or formatting issues:
+6. Check for any typing, linting or formatting issues:

     ```shell
     mypy .